GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🔵 2022-12-08 23:50 UTC

+The site is behaving well.
+The problem from the previous entry still exists, but all the embedding pages it affects have been fixed.
+If you run into it, let us know and we'll help you fix your embedding pages.

 ## 🟡 2022-11-24 12:10 UTC

 The site is behaving well, but there is a defect, which affects a few embedded programs (probably not yours).